Migration and Mobilities Across the Americas

 The following lectures have so far been part of the Lecture Series Migration across the Americas:

-- Coming up on November 15: Paolo Boccagni (University of Trento) - “American-European Migration and the unbearable multi-sitedness of home: lessons learnt from fieldwork with Ecuadorian women in Italy”
+• November 2022: Paolo Boccagni (University of Trento) - “American-European Migration and the unbearable multi-sitedness of home: lessons learnt from fieldwork with Ecuadorian women in Italy”

 HCIAS-Podcast